Xiaojia Wang

-often encountered in microfluidics.
+Microscale fluid-structure interactions (FSIs) have aroused the attention of the scientific community because internal flows in compliant micro-conduits are often encountered in microfluidics.
 Although previous studies investigated the microscale FSIs from various perspectives, a unified understanding of the physics is lacking.
-My doctoral research aims to put forward a general theoretical framework for Newtonian fluids flowing through compliant micro-conduits.
-I have constructed a reduced one-dimensional (1D) model, with which, I have analyzed the steady responses, the nonlinear dyanmics and the stabilities of such microsystems, providing new insights into the physics of FSIs at the microscale.
+Our research aims to put forward a general theoretical framework for Newtonian fluids flowing through compliant micro-conduits.
+We have constructed a reduced one-dimensional (1D) model, with which, we have analyzed the steady responses, the nonlinear dyanmics and the stabilities of such microsystems, providing new insights into the physics of FSIs at the microscale.

 1. Inertialess flow in compliant microchannel: nonlinear flow rate-pressure drop relation